Cervator/KubicArk/README.md

 * `PlayersJoinNoCheck.txt` & `PlayersExclusiveJoinList.txt` - for allowing player access in some fashion - exact distinction should be clarified but hasn't been tested here yet
 * `arkmanager.cfg` - SPECIAL - this config file is actually for the Ark Manager utility, which in turn will apply a few settings to the game server with complete disregard for the game server config files (will override entries in `GameUserSettings.ini` for instance)

-To make it easier to distinguish between default settings and map-specific settings in a game cluster setup there are _two_ separate CMs for files like `GameUserSettings.ini` - the base set, intended to be used globally (to not have to repeat yourself), and an override set meant to be used per-map for anything uniquely defined just there.
+There are _two_ separate CMs for files like `GameUserSettings.ini` - the base set, intended to be used globally within a cluster (to not have to repeat yourself), and an override set meant to be used per-map for anything uniquely defined just there.

 **Note:** The ARK server or maybe the ark-manager utility doesn't like incomplete config files and will restore a default if something is missing - even client-side entries that make no sense in the context of a headless server.
 If a config file like `GameUserSettings.ini` seems to _reset_ that might be the problem.
 Try to start fresh with a default config file then apply your customizations.